France–Serbia relations: Economic relations

 Trade between two countries reached almost $2 billion in 2023; France's merchandise exports to Serbia were about $1.1 billion; Serbian exports were standing at roughly $833 million.

 France is one of a leading foreign investors in Serbia with some 130 French companies employing approximately 13,000 people.

 French companies invested largely in the construction sector and infrastructure in Serbia.
-The busiest airport in the country, Belgrade Nikola Tesla Airport, is operated by Vinci Airports (subsidiary of the conglomerate Vinci) which recently completed the expansion of the airport (expanding terminal building and budiling a second runway).
+The busiest airport in the country, Belgrade Nikola Tesla Airport, is operated by Vinci Airports (subsidiary of the conglomerate Vinci) which recently completed the expansion of the airport (expanding terminal building and building a second runway).
 The City of Belgrade, signed the 25-year private-public partnership in 2017 with Veolia for operating city's waste management facilities at its Vinča site: company recently completed construction of a modern sanitary landfill (with annual capacity of 170,000 tons) and 103 MW waste-to-energy combined heat and power facility (with annual capacity of 340,000 tons) generating electricity for approximately 30,000 households and heat for 10% of Belgrade’s households.
 Alstom, a rail-stock manufacturer, plays a significant role in the Belgrade Metro project, being responsible for supplying driverless metro trains, digital train control systems, platform screen doors, track laying, power supply solutions, and overall transport system integration for lines 1 and 2 of metro.

 French manufacturing companies present in Serbia include Michelin (Tigar Tyres tyre plant in Pirot), Tarkett (floor coverings plant in Bačka Palanka), Saint-Gobain (building materials plants in Apatin, Topola and Novi Sad), Hutchinson (rubber plant in Ruma), Lesaffre (yeast manufacturing plant in Senta) as well as dairy products companies such as Lactalis (plant in Sombor) and Savencia (plants in Zrenjanin and Kikinda).

 French sporting goods retail chain Decathlon operates 6 stores in Serbia.